glest/glest-source/INSTALL.md

     make
     make install

-The binary will be in CMAKE_INSTALL_PREFIX/games (i.e. /usr/games)
+The binaries will be installed to CMAKE_INSTALL_PREFIX/games (i.e. /usr/games)

-Before you run `make`, you can confirm the installation directories of files that will be installed by entering `cmake .. -LH`.
+Before you run `make`, you can confirm the installation directories by entering `cmake .. -LH`.
 For example, These are the destination directories when `-DCMAKE_INSTALL_PREFIX=/home/andy/local` is used:

 ```
 // The installation path for binaries